aurorascharff/aurorascharff.no/src/content/blog/running-tests-with-rtl-and-vitest-on-internationalized-react-server-components-in-next13.md

 ### Updated method

-Another solution is to follow the [recommended workaround](https://github.com/testing-library/react-testing-library/issues/1209#issuecomment-1569813305) By NickMcCurdy which includes using React Canary and testing with Suspense and async test-calls.
+Another, better solution is to follow the [recommended workaround](https://github.com/testing-library/react-testing-library/issues/1209#issuecomment-1569813305) By NickMcCurdy which includes using React Canary and testing with Suspense and async test-calls.

 If the method is failing, make sure you are using the correct React version in your tests.
 You can check it by throwing a `console.log(React.version)` into a test.
 If it is not using React 19, run `npm install react@rc react-dom@rc` again (even though you already have React RC in your dependencies).